 PhD in Marketing Programs

 The research in Marketing PhD programs might enhance an individual’s scholarly voice.
-This type of program usually has a student take a wide array of courses to build breadth of knowledge.
-Then, choose an area to cover more explicitly and in which, to focus their dissertation and publishable contributions to business knowledge or theory.
+This type of program usually has a student take a wide array of courses to build a breadth of knowledge.
+Then, please choose an area to cover more explicitly and in which, to focus their dissertation and publishable contributions to business knowledge or theory.

 - Consumer Behavior Theory and Practice

 - Strategic Market Assessments